vineethvijaysv/pihole-stubby-dockerized/README.md

 ![Network Diagram](/pihole-stubby-dockerized.png)

-#### To run the application,just clone the repositary, change the admin password for pihole in the docker-compose.yml file and run docker-compose
+#### To run the application,just clone the repository, change the admin password for pihole in the docker-compose.yml file and run docker-compose
 ```
 git clone pihole-stubby-dockerized pihole-dockerapp
 cd pihole-dockerapp
 docker-compose up -d
 ```

-#### Default stubby.yml is configured to use 4 DNSoTLS Providers (2 Cloudfare IP's and 2 Quad9 IP's) in a roundrobin manner.
+#### Default stubby.yml is configured to use four DNSoTLS Providers (2 Cloudfare IP's and 2 Quad9 IP's) in a roundrobin manner.
 To change this or any other behavior, refer DNSPrivacy's stubby documentation: https://dnsprivacy.org/wiki/display/DP/Configuring+Stubby

 #### To reconfigure the pihole container, refer: https://hub.docker.com/r/pihole/pihole/